farmOS/farmOS/README.md

 FARM LIVESTOCK
 ==============

 Provides features for managing farm livestock.
+Also includes a sub-module for tracking egg collection.

 This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.